 When the panda team conducts a health check they have a list of things to accomplish.
 They will measure the cub’s body weight, assess hydration, take a body measurement, check the oral cavity, check the umbilicus, check genitalia and rectal area, palpate the abdominal cavity, take a fecal culture, take the rectal temperature, listen for a heartbeat and lung sounds, and collect any urine produced.

 Mei Xiang’s den was rearranged earlier this year to allow the panda team to get closer to her and a cub to do health checks, or retrieve the cub.
 There is a barrier in the den, which keeps members of the panda team safe when they enter the den with Mei Xiang and the cub.
 Mei Xiang and the keepers are never on the same side of the barrier.

 When the panda team removes the cub from the den for a health check a minimum of two keepers are always present.
 (No more than three keepers enter the den at the same time.)
 One keeper focuses on retrieving the cub, and another keeper monitors Mei Xiang.
-Keepers offered Mei Xiang bamboo, juice, sugarcane or honey water while they retrieved the cub during the first weeks of her life.
+Keepers offered Mei Xiang bamboo, juice, sugarcane or honey water while they retrieved the cub during the first weeks of his life.
 Now that Mei Xiang is leaving the cub more frequently for longer periods of time, keepers can retrieve her from the den while Mei is eating in the adjacent enclosure.